 We collaborate with McGill’s Faculty of Medicine, known worldwide for its ability to train exceptional medical leaders.
 With the reputation of our Desautels Faculty of Management for innovative programs, we aim to develop world leaders and managers in all aspects of health care.

-Leslie Breitner (DBA [Doctor of Business Administration]'96, Boston University Graduate School of Management; MBA'76, Simmons College Graduate School of Management), joined the Desautels Faculty of Management at McGill in 2010 and is the IMHL Academic Director.
-She taught graduate level financial management, nonprofit financial management, and public sector budgeting at the University of Washington, Harvard University’s Kennedy School of Government, and Seton Hall University's Masters in Healthcare Management Program.
+Leslie Breitner (DBA [Doctor of Business Administration]'96, Boston University Graduate School of Management; MBA'76, joined the Desautels Faculty of Management at McGill in 2010 and is the IMHL Academic Director.
+She taught graduate level financial management, nonprofit and health care financial management, and public sector budgeting at the University of Washington, Harvard University’s Kennedy School of Government, and Seton Hall University's Masters in Healthcare Management Program.

 Leslie was Faculty Director of the Executive Masters in Public Administration Program and the Cascade Executive Programs at the University of Washington in Seattle.
 She has also taught and consulted to medical schools, teaching hospitals, foundations, and nonprofit organizations on issues related to financial management, integrated health delivery, and strategic planning.

-Breitner is co-author (with the late Professor Robert N. Anthony) of the popular accounting books Essentials of Accounting, 11th Edition and Core Concepts of Accounting, both revised and published in 2012.
+Breitner is co-author (with the late Professor Robert N. Anthony) of the popular accounting books Essentials of Accounting, 11th Edition and Core Concepts of Accounting.

 Abraham Fuks, (BSc'68, McGill; MDCM'70, McGill), Former Dean of the Faculty of Medicine, is himself a McGill graduate.